(Continued from A Game of Traitors I)

 “Who is going to report me?
 Is it you or this destitute girl?
 And you think any policeman in this area will arrest me?”
-Kioko responds, laughing sarcastically.
+Kasida responds, laughing sarcastically.

-He rises from the bed and dresses, then leaves.
-He hadn’t intended for his wife to find out, because in spite of everything he still has some respect for her.
-Sleeping with another woman under their matrimonial roof is something he has avoided until now.
+He rises from the bed and dresses, and then leaves the room.
+He hadn’t intended for his wife to catch him, because in spite of everything he still has some respect for her.
 But now that she has found out, what can she do?
-Absolutely nothing.

-Hellen is furious.
+Beatrice is furious.
 The disrespect that this man has been showing her is infuriating.
 But he is right.
-She is not about to do anything that might hurt the image of her marriage.
-They are a respected couple, which is why she has been fighting so hard to keep the marriage intact.
-True, everyone knows he cheats, but still, she is his wife.
-The wife of the village tycoon.
-She can hardly be compared to those lowlifes that he likes chasing.
+She is not about to do anything that might hurt the perfect image of her marriage.
+True, everyone knows he cheats, but still, she is his wife; the wife of the village tycoon.
+She can hardly be compared to those lowlife girls that he likes chasing.

 Never in her dreams would she have imagined that her husband would fancy a child.
-She has always been wondering where he goes every night, but since she usually does not hear the main door being opened, she doesn’t bother too much.
-Maybe he is unable to sleep and has decided to do some reading.
+She has always been wondering where he has been going every other night for the past three months; but since she usually does not hear the main door being opened, she hasn’t bothered too much.
+She assumed that perhaps he is usually unable to sleep and decides to do some reading.
 Or maybe he is chatting on WhatsApp with one of those twerps he is currently fooling around with.
-As long as he is inside the house, she is not worried.
+As long as he is inside the house, she has not been worried.

 For some reason, however, she decided to follow him today.
 She left their room and tiptoed after him.
 Amazingly, he did not look back.
 He was walking carefully so as not to make noise, but he did not look like a man in fear.

 “How long has this been going on?”
-Hellen asks Rhoda.
+Beatrice asks Rhoda.

 Rhoda continues to sob softly.
-Hellen strokes her gently.
+Beatrice strokes her gently.

 “How can it be okay?
-Your husband rapes me and there is nothing I can do about it,” Rhoda wails.
+Your husband rapes me and there is nothing I can do about it.
+How is that okay?”
+Rhoda wails.

 Rhoda does not respond.
 She has stopped sobbing but she is still doing the after-crying sniffing.